juice-shop/juice-shop-ctf/README.md

 ## Current resources:

 ### [CTFd](https://ctfd.io) CTF platform
-Use [this file](CTFd/GenerateCTFdInserts.html) to create insert statements to setup the [CTFd](https://ctfd.io) CTF platform for use with JuiceShop.
+Download and open [this file](CTFd/GenerateCTFdInserts.html) to create insert statements to setup the [CTFd](https://ctfd.io) CTF platform for use with JuiceShop.

 ## Description